danigold1020/asianam-191a-oceanpollution/README.md

 5. **About Page**

-The About page serves as a place where users can learn more details about the project without taking space away or distracting from the main map feature on the Home page.
+We included an About page to enable users to learn more details about our project's objectives and long-term impact, as well as provide insight into how others can use this project in the future.

 ### Screenshots
 **Santa Barbara Community Community Survey Welcome Page:**